 Ten months ago I left Seattle with a very large backpack, an adventurous spirit, the intention to connect to myself and my partner, to find a greater sense of compassion for the world’s diverse peoples, and to let go.
-My practice over the last 10 years has brought me to ever-increasing depths of surrender, starting with the first moment in a Bikram class where the Divine Consciousness very clearly told me to “let go, everything will be okay.”
+I let go, yet again, into liberated living.
+My practice over the last ten years has brought me to ever-increasing depths of surrender, starting with the first moment in a Bikram class where the Divine Consciousness very clearly told me to “let go, everything will be okay.”
 These words were repeated by a dear friend later that year at Kripalu as “Let go and Let God.”
 And this month as I finally overcame my lifelong fear of open water by scuba diving, I told myself over and over again to “Relax, breathe, and let go,” a mantra etched by hours and hours of japa repetition.

 Often in practice we are looking for a state of consciousness beyond what we experience in everyday life.
 And while that has brought me more faith in my practice, the wider goal is bringing the experience of connectedness and Divinity into the waking world.
 In Tantra, the goal is not just to ascend and skip this worldly stuff.
 We aim to personally evolve, to be the best human being possible right here and now, to realize the divinity of body, mind, heart, and Spirit, and to live fully and freely.
 As said beautifully by Sia, “Welcome to the church of what’s happening Now.”